1. Skip to content

 The somewhat more moderate minister for foreign affairs, Antonio Tajani, meanwhile, spoke of "a few judges who want to impose their political line on the government."

-Tech billionaire Elon Musk, who has been tapped to lead a new Department of Government Efficiency in US President-elect Donald Trump's new administration, has now also weighed in on the controversy, posting on his social media platform X, "[t]hese judges need to go."
+Tech billionaire Elon Musk, who has been tapped to lead a new Department of Government Efficiency in the new administration of US President-elect Donald Trump, has now also weighed in on the controversy, posting on his social media platform X, "[t]hese judges need to go."

 Meloni's Albania model is not the only way Italy's government under the post-fascist Brothers of Italy party has tried to clamp down on irregular migration.